cmatts-projects/aws-test-suite-java/README.md

 For completeness this suite includes sample implementations of services for the AWS Java SDK V1 and SDK V2.

-_Note:_ There is a large overlap between the v1 and v2 samples and particularly the test cases resulting in a lot of duplication of code.
+_Note:_ There is a large overlap between the v1 and v2 test cases and to a lesser extent the sample implementations resulting in a lot of duplication of code.
 This is intentional to help isolate the implementations and aid with the readability of the samples and the tests.

 # Pre-requisites